sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 | no          | yes          | no         |
 +-------------+--------------+------------+

-The ``PreCondition`` attribute can be used to specify that a protected non-static method should be invoked before each test method (but after any "before test" methods) of a test case class is run.
+The ``PreCondition(int $priority = 0)`` attribute can be used to specify that a protected non-static method should be invoked before each test method (but after any "before test" methods) of a test case class is run.
 This is the same phase where a method named ``assertPreConditions()`` would be invoked.
 We refer to such methods as "pre-condition" methods.

+When a test case class has more than one methods with the ``PreCondition`` attribute then, by default, the test runner assumes that the order in which these methods are invoked does not matter.
+If this assumption is wrong and the order in which these methods are invoked does matter then the attribute's optional ``$priority`` argument (non-negative integer) can be used to define the desired invocation order: a method with a higher ``$priority`` value is invoked before a method with a lower ``$priority`` value.

 .. _appendixes.attributes.PostCondition: